zacuke/vscode-waterfox-debug/README.md

   Since this profile will be permanently modified for debugging, you should only use this option with a dedicated debugging profile.
 You can also override this property in your settings (see below).
 * `port`: Firefox uses port 6000 for the debugger protocol by default.
 If you want to use a different port, you can set it with this property.
+You can also override this property in your settings (see below).
 * `timeout`: The timeout in seconds for the adapter to connect to Firefox after launching it.
 * `firefoxExecutable`: The absolute path to the Firefox executable or the name of a Firefox edition (`stable`, `developer` or `nightly`) to look for in its default installation path.
 If not specified,